-When food spills leak, pop, or bubble out into the oven, your oven racks can become an encrusted mess that even the self-cleaning cycle can’t completely fix.
+When food leaks, pops, or bubbles out into the oven, your oven racks can become an encrusted mess that even the self-cleaning cycle can’t completely fix.
 If your oven racks are layered with grime, grease, and baked-on gunk, it’s time to give them some special attention.
-You can always hire a professional or try a store-bought oven cleaner, but if you’d prefer to save money or avoid the harsh chemicals found in oven sprays, here are three smart alternatives for cleaning your oven racks.
+You can always hire a professional or try a store-bought oven cleaner, but if you’d prefer to save money or avoid the harsh chemicals found in oven sprays, there are several alternatives for cleaning oven racks.

 What’s the Best Way to Clean Oven Racks?